The question about whether or not life insurance is worth the money comes up frequently during expat financial planning discussions.

 These are tough questions, no doubt.

-But they are questions that need to be addressed within your financial planning and to give you the peace of mind that your loved ones are protected, you can take out a life insurance policy.
+Nonetheless, they are questions that need to be addressed within your financial planning and in order to give you the peace of mind that your loved ones are protected, taking out a life insurance policy may be an appropriate option.

-Granted, if you are either young, single and without children, or you are super-wealthy, there is not often a significant need for life insurance (although there are other reasons why it might be useful, such as for estate and tax planning purposes).
+Granted, if you are either young, single and/or without children, or if you’re super-wealthy, there is not often a significant need for life insurance (although there are other reasons why it might be useful, such as for estate and tax planning purposes).

 The bottom line is though, if you have dependents (and that could include your children, spouse or even elderly parents) and/or you need to protect your business in the event of your death, you should have some form of protection place.